ELSady/Online-Ecommerce-Profit-Sales-RFM-Customer-CLustering-and-Analysis/README.md

 ## Data Science Project : Ecommerce Profit-Sales RFM Customer Clustering and Analysis Overview
 * Dataset of one of Ecommerce sited in US with a customer's purchase history over the course year of 2015.
 * Analyse which products / categories's as well as product segment which provide the most inerms of profit and sales.
-* ANalyze and filter out which countries / regions which satisfies the 80% of sales / profit.
+* Analyze and filter out which countries / regions which satisfies the 80% of sales / profit.
 * Using Recency, Frequency and Monetary strategies to segment customers into certain groups based on the RFM scoring / metric.
 * Build unsupervised K means model to further improve / confirm customer segmentation.